 Dear Home Ec 101,

 Before I comment any further, I have to be clear that the advice of your physician trumps anything I have to say.
-Always listen to your doctor over me, I’m just a random chick on the Internet who gives out advice.
-Your physician knows you and your needs better than I can.
+Always listen to your doctor over me, I’m just a random person on the Internet who gives out common sense advice.
+Your physician knows you and your needs much better than I can from a single email.
 If you are not under the care of a physician please, find one.

 You are not alone.